MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_08_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 ### Create a virtual machine.

+    **Note:** In this task, you'll create a virtual machine that will be used to test the private endpoint.

 1. From the Azure portal menu, select + **Create a resource** > **Compute** > **Virtual machine** or search **Virtual Machine** in the portal search box.

 2. In **Create a virtual machine,** enter or select the values in the **Basics** tab: